– Aparna Chatterjee

 Adho Mukha Svanasana improves blood circulation, enabling fresh blood flow into your head.
 It compresses the abdominal muscles and improves digestion.
 It stretches your neck and spine, thus releasing stress.
 The asana also relaxes your mind and calms it.

 Camel Pose is a backward bend pose that opens up your heart chakra.
 Hold this pose for 30-60 seconds.
 Practice the asana in the mornings on an empty stomach for the best results as your body carries energy from the digested food, enabling you to perform better.

 Ustrasana improves digestion and excretion.
 It opens up your chest, relieving trapped stress.
 It heals and balances your chakras, improves your posture, and strengthens your body.
 It regulates the menstrual cycle and helps release tension in the ovaries.

 3. Vajrasana (Thunderbolt Pose):

-Vajrasana is one of the few beneficial poses when done post a meal.
+Vajrasana is one of the few beneficial poses when done after a meal.
 Thunderbolt Pose, also called Diamond Pose, comes from the belief that pranayama in the Vajrasana position makes the human body as strong as a diamond.
 This beginner-level yoga asana needs to be done for 5-10 minutes.

 With regular practice, Vajrasana eliminates constipation.
-It brings stability to mind, reduces obesity, and relieves stress in the back.
+It brings stability to the mind, reduces obesity, and relieves stress in the back.
 The pose also cures stomach disorders, improves blood circulation, and strengthens muscles.

 The scalp is nothing but skin.
 Hence, taking care of it as you do of your face will help immensely with hair loss and will promote hair growth.
 Additionally, it’s imperative to keep the ends moisturized with regular conditioning and applying oils or serum.
 This will not only give a healthy look to your hair but will also avoid split ends.
 Please consult a specialist if you notice widened balding spots and hair thinning.